Toyota ZR engine

-The ZR engine is a family of straight-four 16-valve all-aluminum and water cooled gasoline engines with a die-cast aluminum block developed by Toyota Motor Corporation, produced from 2007.
+The ZR engine is a family of straight-four 16-valve all-aluminum and water cooled gasoline engines with a die-cast aluminum block and variable valve timing developed by Toyota Motor Corporation, produced from 2007.
 Engines displace from 1.6 to 2.0 liters.
 Most engines in this family are equipped with Toyota's dual VVT-i technology that optimizes both intake and exhaust valve timing.
 This engine family is also the first to use Toyota's Valvematic system, first appearing on the Noah and Voxy in 2007 and then the European Avensis in 2009.

 1ZR-FE

 The Toyota 1ZR-FE is a DOHC, 16-valve, 1598 cc engine equipped with dual VVT-i.

 This engine is available with either manual gearbox (5 or 6 Speed), a "multi-mode" manual transmission (MM-T 5 Speed) or an automatic gearbox (4 Speed).
 This new engine is now replacing the 3ZZ-FE engine in most applications.
 Output for this engine is rated at 122 hp at 6400 rpm and 113 lbft of torque at 5200 rpm net.